starovoitovs/starovoitovs.github.io/_posts/2021-06-10-human-action-recognition-with-log-signatures.markdown

 categories: machine-learning
 ---

-In this article we look at the signature-based algorithm for skeleton-based human action recognition our team of colleagues from Berlin and Oxford implemented, as part of the [ICCVW2021 MMVRAC competition](https://sutdcv.github.io/multi-modal-video-reasoning/#/datasets).
-We implement the [Logsig-RNN model](https://arxiv.org/abs/2110.13008) by Liao et al., which we describe in detail below.
-The code can be found [here](https://github.com/RemyMess/MMVRC_ICCV_2021_Skeleton_based_Action_Recognition).
+In this article we look at the signature-based algorithm for skeleton-based human action recognition implemented by our team of colleagues from Berlin and Oxford, as part of the [ICCVW2021 MMVRAC competition](https://sutdcv.github.io/multi-modal-video-reasoning/#/datasets).
+We implement the [PT-Logsig-RNN model](https://arxiv.org/abs/2110.13008) by Liao et al., which combines extraction of the log-signature with convolutional and recurrent modules to transform the spatio-temporal skeletal data.

+> The code for this article can be found on [github](https://github.com/RemyMess/MMVRC_ICCV_2021_Skeleton_based_Action_Recognition).

 ## Dataset